ogatalars/my_obsidian_vault/Faculdades/ADS/introducaoCienciaDados/Temp.md

 As afirmativas 1 e 2 são falsas

-As afirmativas 1 e 2 são verdadeiras
+As afirmativas 1 e 2 são verdadeiras X

 A afirmativa 1 é verdadeira, enquanto a 3 é falsa